Christopher Daniel Barnes: Other work

-He has done voices for other animated series including several characters in Captain Planet and the Planeteers, Tagert McStone in Jackie Chan Adventures, and Speckles in Speckles: The Tarbosaurus.
+He has provided voices for other animated series including several characters in Captain Planet and the Planeteers, Tagert McStone in Jackie Chan Adventures, and Speckles in Speckles: The Tarbosaurus.

-He has done voice acting in video games, including Scott Donovan in the Law & Order titles Law & Order: Dead on the Money and Law & Order: Double or Nothing.
+He has also performed voice acting in video games, including Scott Donovan in the Law & Order titles Law & Order: Dead on the Money and Law & Order: Double or Nothing.

 Short stories

-Barnes is a writer of short stories which he shares freely on his website at christopherdanielbarnes.com.
+Barnes is a writer of short stories which he shares freely on his website.

 Personal life

 Barnes earned his BA in 2004 and his MA in 2009 and enjoys reading, writing short stories, playing the guitar, and practicing yoga.